The Generall Historie of Virginia, New-England, and the Summer Isles: Writing

 All 17th-century American writings were essentially in the manner of British writings, and both the content and form of the literature of this first century in America were markedly English.
-John Smith is credited with initiating American literature, and wrote in the tradition of geographic literature and written to explain colonizing opportunities to Englishmen.
+John Smith is credited with initiating American literature, and wrote in the tradition of geographic literature, the book being written to explain colonizing opportunities to Englishmen.
 His numerous publications also offered practical advice on seamanship and colonization, and his literary achievements were probably more important to England’s imperial aspirations than his travel ones.

 Publication history

 The Generall Historie was first printed by I.D and I. H. for Michael Sparkes in 1624.
 Other editions followed in 1625, 1626, 1627, 1629, 1631, and 1632.